evilnick/test-content/docs/index.md

 sriov-network-device-plugin charms, which must be deployed into a Kubernetes model in Juju.

 This be a mistook because vale doesn't like Multus.
-Or some other stuff like CNI probably
+Or some other stuff like CNI probably.

 ## Requirements